Federal carbon tax plan to follow Alberta program, include individual rebates

 Saskatchewan Premier Brad Wall and Manitoba Premier Brian Pallister have both refused to sign the climate framework.
 Manitoba’s objection was part of a dispute about health-care funding, with Pallister saying Manitoba endorsed the climate plan in principle.
 Manitoba is to release its carbon reduction plan later this year.

+“We’ve been clear with respect to the province of Saskatchewan that this tax just doesn’t work for our exporting industry here in the province,” he said.

+“We have a great footprint here and we need to attract business ... and not try to tax it and drive it somewhere else.”

-Wall and his environment minister have both said they intend to take Ottawa to court if it tries to impose a carbon levy in Saskatchewan.
-This week, Wall said federal officials had gone as far to try and link future infrastructure spending to the carbon price as leverage to get Saskatchewan to sign on.Report Typo/Error
+Wall and Moe have both said they intend to take Ottawa to court if it tries to impose a carbon levy in Saskatchewan.
+This week, Wall said federal officials had gone as far to try to link future infrastructure spending to the carbon price as leverage to get Saskatchewan to sign on.Report Typo/Error